open main page here with limited thumbnails

 Based on the purplish brown color, accurately shown here, this one hardly looks like padauk, but the vendor is reliable and there is enough grain similarity to make the identification seem reasonable.
 Although, now that I think about it, the color reports do sometimes mention purplish brown, I just hadn't ever seen this color padauk before.

-sample showing color aging.
+sample showing color ageing.
 This oak/padauk laminate was made about 8 years ago then ended up in a tightly wrapped, sealed, cardboard container until just recently, so the wood was not exposed to fresh air for long after having been cut else I believe it would have darkened even more.
 The sample on the left is freshly cut from the same piece as the one on the right.
-It's only the outside of the wood that shows aging.
-You can also see a faint effect of aging on the oak as well.
+It's only the outside of the wood that shows ageing.
+You can also see a faint effect of ageing on the oak as well.

 this slab sat in my garage for a year or so with one face (shown in the 2nd pic) exposed to direct sunlight and the other (shown in the first pic) exposed to a small amount of indirect sunlight.
 The bright color edge is just now freshly cut and sanded and the rough edge was on the bottom so not exposed to light at all